UAE weather: Lowest temperature recorded is 9.2°C

 The lowest temperature recorded in the UAE on Friday morning was 9.2°C at Jebel Jais in Ras Al Khaimah, according to the National Centre of Meteorology (NCM).

-The weather across the country will be partly cloudy in general and cloudy at times over some areas./
+The weather across the country will be partly cloudy in general and cloudy at times over some areas.
+There will also be chance of rainy clouds formation associated with fresh winds at times from 11am until 4pm.

 Temperatures will reach 29°C in Abu Dhabi and Dubai today.